tablexi/nucore-open/doc/coding_standards.md

 # Coding Standards/Guidelines

-NUCore is an old project and has passed through many hands.
+NUcore is an old project and has passed through many hands.
 There are long controller methods, complex view logic, and odd routing.
 It began as a Rails 2.X project and pieces of that legacy remain.
 Many of the things that you may consider as bad may have even been considered best practices at the time.
 Give the past developers some credit.
 Future you may have similar things to say about what you're doing right now.

 Times have changed, styles and best practices have evolved, and we want to keep the codebase healthy.
 That means cleaning things up and refactoring as needed.
 We can't fix everything at once, but we can make things better one little piece at a time.